Is Off-Grid RV Living the Best Choice for You?

 - a vehicle that is large enough to transport water, gasoline and groceries

-The video I have attached gives you a good example of what it is like to live this way.
+The video below gives you a good example of what it is like to live this way.

 Only the Toughest Need Apply